coderefinery/documentation/guide.md

 #### Character encoding issues

 Can arise when using non-utf8 characters in conf.py.
-Diagonse this with ``file -i conf.py`` and ``locale``.
+Diagnose this with ``file -i conf.py`` and ``locale``.

 ### How to start